Let’s say someone gave you the task of building a desk and they ask you how you would like to receive the instructions.

 The Seven Different Learning Styles

 So what are these “computers,” and how many do we have?
 The answer varies.
 Gardner’s theory continues to evolve and psychologists have identified up to 14 forms of intelligence.
-But since we are focusing strictly on learning styles rather than subjects that we are learning about (music, nature, etc.) we are going to focus on seven different forms of intelligence that translate into seven different learning styles:
+This test pertains to learning styles rather than subjects that we are learning about (music, nature, etc.), so we are going to primarily focus on seven different forms of intelligence that translate into seven different learning styles.
+Other forms of intelligence will be briefly mentioned below.

 Visual learners are likely to retain information if they can see it in front of them.
 These are the people who can put together a desk or any piece of furniture, even if the instructions are in a foreign language.
 All they need is a few pictures to get them where they need to go!
 Other visual cues, like highlighting, graphs, and or physical items in front of them, are also great tools for visual learners.
 People with this learning style tend to do well in a classroom that contains lots of posters or using notebooks that have room for graphs, additional notes, and pictures.